cider-ci/cider-ci/README.md

 State and History
 -----------------

-Work on Cider-CI began started May 2013.
-Cider-CI is used since August 2013 in the Development Departement at the IT-Center of the [Zurich University of the Arts][].
+Work on Cider-CI began in May 2013.
+Cider-CI is used since August 2013 in the development departement at the IT center of the [Zurich University of the Arts][].
 It has boosted development immensely for the projects [Madek][] and [Leihs][].

 The current release is `2.x`.
-We continues with the microservice approach (see [architecture v2][]) and relive the _ruby on rails_ part by introducion a new service called *builder*.
-Version 2 introduces a new specification format which breaks compatibility.
-Hence, the increment of the major version.
+We continue with the microservice approach (see [architecture v2][]) and relieve the _ruby on rails_ part by introducing a new service called *builder*.
+Version 2 also introduces a new specification format which breaks compatibility.
+Hence the increment of the major version.

 Cider-CI moved to a microservice architecture with version `1.5.0`.
 An